-Since FY 2003, the NVRPA has received \$18,416,731 in support from its regional membership jurisdictions, plus an additional \$8,359,377 in grants, donations and miscellaneous revenue, representing an actual program level of \$26,776,108.
-Many accomplishments during recent years include: renovations at the Algonkian Regional Park Meeting and Event Center; the development of a family aquatic center at Upton Hill Regional Park; launch of the Occoquan Water Trail on Bull Run, the Occoquan Reservoir and Potomac River in Fairfax County; upgrades to the Bull Run Regional Park campground; improvement to the sporting clays course at the Bull Run Shooting Center; expansion and renovations to the Bull Run Special Events Center; acquisition and development of the Bull Run Festival of Lights; Bull Run Marina boat launch ramp replacement; a new shelter and restroom renovations at Potomac Overlook Regional Park; roof replacement on the historic Carlyle House; installation of new at five park locations; playgrounds acquisition of Aldie Mill Historic Park and renovation of the miller's house; trail widening, bridge deck improvements, new wayside shelters and equipment storage, embankment restoration, and new trailhead facility on the Washington & Old Dominion Railroad Regional Park; installation of new splash pad and aquatic play features, new event shelter, snack bar renovations, and mini-golf upgrades at Cameron Run Regional Park; new crew dock at Sandy Run Regional Park; addition of new trail segments and bridges on the Potomac Heritage National Scenic Trail; and on-going renovations and upgrades to existing roads, parking and restroom facilities.
+Since FY 2004, the NVRPA has received \$19,072,828 in support from its regional membership jurisdictions, plus an additional \$11,539,209 in grants, donations and miscellaneous revenue, representing an actual program level of \$30,612,037.
+Accomplishments during recent years include: renovations at the Algonkian Regional Park Meeting and Event Center; the development of family aquatic centers at Upton Hill and Pohick Bay Regional Parks; launch of the Occoquan Water Trail on Bull Run, the Occoquan Reservoir and Potomac River in Fairfax County; upgrades to the Bull Run Regional Park campground; improvement to the sporting clays course at the Bull Run Shooting Center; expansion and renovations to the Bull Run Special Events Center; acquisition and development of the Bull Run Festival of Lights; Bull Run Marina boat launch ramp replacement; a new shelter and restroom renovations at

+Potomac Overlook Regional Park; roof replacement on the historic Carlyle House; installation of new playgrounds at five park locations; acquisition of Aldie Mill Historic Park and renovation of the miller's house; widening. bridge improvements, new wayside shelters and equipment storage, embankment restoration, and new trailhead facility on the Washington & Old Dominion Railroad Regional Park; installation of new splash pad and aquatic play features, new event shelter, snack renovations and bar mini-golf upgrades at Cameron Run Regional Park; new crew dock at Sandy Run Regional Park; addition of new trail segments and bridges on the Potomac Heritage National Scenic